Losant/losant-docs/docs/experiences/users.md

 ### All Users

-Aotp the experience users list is a button to invalidate the tokens of all experience users.
+At the top of the experience users list is a button to invalidate the tokens of all experience users.
 This will display a confirmation modal, and immediately after clicking the modal button, any authenticated request made by an experience user will fail until that user has logged in again.

 ![Invalidate Users Tokens](/images/experiences/invalidate-tokens.png "Invalidate Users Tokens")